ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-js.md

 ## 📖 What you'll learn
 You'll learn how to:
- - Create a Telegram bot in NodeJS using grammY
+ - Create a Telegram bot in NodeJS using grammY,
- - Work with the public TON Center API
+ - Work with the public TON Center API.

 > Why use grammY?
 grammY is a modern, high-level framework designed for fast and efficient development of Telegram bots using JavaScript, TypeScript, or Deno.
 It features excellent [documentation](https://grammy.dev) and an active community ready to help.